aarsla/Ups-Tracker/README.txt

 1. Upload `Tracking for UPS` folder to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
-3. Add your settings through Ups Tracking settings menu
+3. Add your UPS API credentials in plugin settings menu
 4. Add `[ups-tracking-form]` shortcode to any page

 == Frequently Asked Questions ==